apache/openwhisk-wskdeploy/specification/html/spec_parameters.md

 Where <YAML type> is inferred to be a YAML type as shown in the YAML Types section above (e.g., string, integer, float, boolean, etc.).

-If you wish the parser to validate against a different schema, then the multi-line grammar MUST be used where the value would be supplied on the keyname ÒvalueÓ and the type (e.g., json) and/or schema (e.g., OpenAPI) can be supplied.
+If you wish the parser to validate against a different schema, then the multi-line grammar MUST be used where the value would be supplied on the keyname 'value' and the type (e.g., 'json') and/or schema (e.g., OpenAPI) can be supplied.

 #### Multi-line
 ```yaml